-A grade point average of at least 3.5 in all courses, as well as in all courses taken for the major, is required for admission and for graduation with Honors in Romance Languages and Literatures.
+A grade point average of at least 3.4 in all courses, and of 3.5 in all courses for the major, is required for admission and for graduation with Honors in Romance Languages and Literatures.
 The Curriculum Committee in Romance Languages and Literatures expects applicants to present evidence of superior language skills and a serious interest in comparative research involving both of their languages and the cultures articulated through them.

 Romance Languages and Literatures Honors majors are required to complete 42 credits of coursework and successfully defend a thesis:

 At least 42 credits consisting of the following:

 I. A minimum of 30 credits of coursework in 2 languages (from French, Italian, Portuguese, or Spanish) that meet the following qualifications: